 Carlota Pi is co-founder and Executive President of cleantech Holaluz, voted the most valued energy company in Spain.
-Carlota has grown a team of 170+ people, and is driving Holaluz on track for 1 million clients by 2023.
+Carlota has grown a diverse team of 117+ people over the last 10 years, with a 50/50 gender divide, and is driving Holaluz on track for 1 million clients by 2023.

 Eileen Burbidge is Partner at Passion Capital, one of Europe’s leading early-stage technology VC firms, based in London.
 Eileen is Business Chair of Tech City UK (the British government-backed organisation supporting the digital economy), the UK Treasury’s Special Envoy for FinTech and Tech Ambassador for the Mayor of London’s office.
 She was also awarded an MBE by the Queen.

-Ida Tin is the co-founder and CEO of Clue, the world’s fastest growing female health app.
+Ida Tin is the co-founder and Chairwoman of the Board of Clue, the world’s fastest growing female health app.
 Berlin-based Clue helps you understand your cycle so you can discover how to live a full and healthy life.
-Clue has more than 12 million active users, in over 190 countries, and has been featured in major media like The New York Times, New York Magazine and Forbes.
+Clue has more than 13 million active users, in over 190 countries, and has been featured in major media like The New York Times, New York Magazine and Forbes.

 Julia Bösch is the founder and CEO of Outfittery.
 The Berlin-based company, one of Europe’s leading e-commerce startups which aims to revolutionize the shopping experience for men.
 In 2019 the startup merged with Modomoto, to conquer its European expansion.